arampers94/Context/README.md

 ### Solution

 Hiding comments and ratings until the user interacts with the post will allow for more genuine reactions to the content of the post by eliminating the social bias.

+### Stack

+-React
+-Redux
+-Firebase

+### Features (complete)

+-View post previews on the left side of the screen and click to expand on the right.
+-User auth (sign up/sign in)
+-Create text post
+-Rate post (like, dislike)

+## Features (in progress)
+-Comment on post
+-Edit post
+-Delete post